 It feels like summer in Warsaw lasts as long as the open air concerts in the Royal Łazienki Park.
 Every year, from May to September the area next to the Fryderyk Chopin Monument (the Polish spelling!) turns into an open air concert hall.
 It has been a city tradition since 1959.
 Worth experiencing even if you are not an enthusiast of classical music.
 Concerts are held every Sunday: at noon and at 4 o’clock PM.
-The 2017 season starts on Sunday, the 14th of May.
+The 2018 season ended on the 30th of September and we we have to wait until May 2019!

 During the summer Chopin concerts, both the performing artist and the piano are covered by a shade designed especially for Łazienki by Marek Krawczyński: architect, designer and pianist, who was born in Warsaw and then emigrated to Australia.
 The shade’s shape was inspired by the Sydney Opera House roof shell.